nmagee/spotify/README.md

 ## STEP THREE - Set Up Your Database

-Using either the mysql command-line (built into your EC2 instance) or the PhpMyAdmin console, connect to the RDS instance using the credentials [here]().
+Using either the mysql command-line (built into your EC2 instance) or the PhpMyAdmin console, connect to the RDS instance using the credentials given to you in the assignment page.

 ### Command-Line in EC2